influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/update.md

   a.
 Click the name of the configuration.
   b.
 Add or update [Telegraf plugin settings](/telegraf/latest/plugins/) in the window that appears.
   {{% note %}}
   The text editor window doesn't detect if any plugins or settings are misconfigured.
-Any errors in your configuration that may cause Telegraf to fail will appear when you start Telegraf.
+Any errors in your configuration that may cause Telegraf to fail when you restart it.
   {{% /note %}}
   c.
 Click **Save Changes** and then **Save** again to confirm.
 3. To apply the updated configuration, restart Telegraf.
 To find the exact command to start Telegraf, click **Setup Instructions** on the **Telegraf** page.